MiroKeimioniemi/digital-fabrication-portfolio/content/page/final-project/index.md

 #### Design

-The final circuit board is a sort of combination but perhaps even more so a spiritual successor to the [input](({{< relref "post/week-8/index.md" >}})) and [output](({{< relref "post/week-9/index.md" >}})) boards.
-It became a roughly 96mm x 64mm board with power delivery, inter-board communication, audio output and four outputs for NeoPixel led strips all on a single board.
+The final circuit board is a sort of combination but perhaps even more so a spiritual successor to the [input](({{< relref "post/week-8/index.md" >}})) and [output]({{< relref "post/week-9/index.md" >}}) boards.
+It became a roughly 96mm x 64mm board with power delivery, inter-board communication, audio output and four outputs for NeoPixel led strips all on a single board with sockets for the microcontrollers and amplifier for repairability.
 It can be powered on with any 5V 5.5mm plug and supports up to 9 amps of total current for the LED strips.
 It also features a switch between the power circuit to the microcontrollers so that they can be powered on with the same power input when the project is ready but could also be programmed independently without having to worry about accidentally frying one's computer.
 Below are its schematic and PCB layout.

 ![Final circuit board schematic](final-board-schematic.webp)
 ![Final circuit board PCB layout](final-board-pcb-layout.webp)